umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 Any collateral can potentially be seized during `MsgLiquidate`, whether it is locked, unlocking, or unlocked.
 In the event that the target of liquidation has collateral in various such states, it will be liquidated in this order:
 1) Unlocked collateral
 2) Locked collateral, starting from the least incentivized tier
 3) Unlocking collateral, starting from the least incentivized tier and breaking ties within tiers by choosing the unlockings created first.
-The siezed collateral is subtracted from the `Amount` of any active unlocking affected.
+The seized collateral is subtracted from the `Amount` of any active unlocking affected.

 ### Incentive Programs